exasol/virtual-schemas/README.md

 Exasol Version  | Java Version Installed by Default in Language Container
 ----------------|--------------------------------------------------------
+7.1             | 11
 7.0             | 11
 6.2             | 11
 6.1             | 9
 6.0             | 8

-Note that you can update Exasol 6.0.x and 6.1.x with script language containers version 2019-11-26 or newer in order to get Java 11 support.
-We recommend updating the Exasol installation to at least 6.2.3 or newer for best results.
+We recommend updating the Exasol installation to at least 7.1.10 or newer for best results.

 Please do not try to install language containers with lower Java versions on newer Exasol installations.
 This is untested.